w3c/guide/process/charter.md

 Staff Contacts should look at [how to setup a new group](../tools/new-group.md) once the call for participation is out.

 **Note:** When we recharter a work group and the charter scope has changed, we enter the CFP into the Group DB, which triggers messages to the group participants that they must re-join.
-If the scope did not change in the new charter, do not register the new CFP.
+If the scope did not change in the new charter, we do not register a new CFP.

 ### 5.6 Announcement of extension  {#announce-extension}